-If Medical Assistance denies treatment that you need, or reduces payments or stops paying for services you are receiving, you can appeal that action by requesting a Fair Hearing with DPW.
-You are entitled to a decision in writing if MA denies, reduces or stops services.
-That decision must also tell you how to file an appeal.
-For more information on how to request a Fair Hearing, please contact the PENNSYLVANIA HEALTH LAW PROJECT at 1-800-274-3258.
+If Medical Assistance denies treatment that you need or reduces payments or stops paying for services you are already getting, you can appeal that action by requesting a Fair Hearing with DHS.
+You are entitled to a decision in writing if MA denies, reduces, or stops services.
+That decision must also tell you how to file an appeal (request a fair hearing).

+For more information on how to request a Fair Hearing, please call the Pennsylvania Health Law Project's Helpline at 1-800-274-3258.